 - Section 2.
 Amending Chapter 3 of the Town Code.
 The Town Council of the Town of Cutler Bay hereby amends Chapter 3, "Land Development Regulations," of the Town Code as set forth in Exhibit "A" attached hereto and incorporated herein. - Section 3.
 Amending Chapter 14 of the Town Code.
 The Town Council of the Town of Cutler Bay hereby amends Chapter 14, "Environmental Protection," of the Town Code as set forth in Exhibit "B" attached hereto and incorporated herein. - Section 4.
 Amending Chapter 26 of the Town Code.
-The Town Council of the Town of Cutler Bay hereby amends Chapter 26, "Property Maintenance and Control," of the Town Code as set forth in Exhibit "C" attached hereto and incorporated herein. - Sustainability Regulations.
+The Town Council of the Town of Cutler Bay hereby amends Chapter 26, "Property Maintenance and Control," of the Town Code as set forth in Exhibit "C" attached hereto and incorporated herein. - Section 5.
+Dissolving Moratorium as to Environmental, Resiliency and Sustainability Regulations.
 Pursuant to Section 8 of Ordinance No. 19-13, the moratorium that was imposed on all properties in the Town to allow the Town to study, recommend, and adopt regulations to address environmental, resiliency, and sustainability issues pursuant to Section 2(b) of Ordinance No. 19-13 is dissolved.
 The moratoria on development imposed pursuant to Section 2(c) of Ordinance No. 19-13 shall continue in effect. - Section 6.
 Severability.
 If any section, clause, sentence, or phrase of this Ordinance is for any reason held invalid or unconstitutional by a court of competent jurisdiction, the holding shall not affect the validity of the remaining portions of this Ordinance. - Section 7.
 Conflicts.
 All Sections or parts of Sections of the Code of Ordinances, all ordinances or parts of ordinances, and all Resolutions, or parts of Resolutions, in conflict with this Ordinance are repealed to the extent of such conflict. - Section 8.
 Effective Date.
 This Ordinance shall be effective immediately upon adoption on second reading.

-PASSED on first reading on the day of March, 2 2020.
-PASSED AND ADOPTED on second reading on the day of, 2020.
-TIM ME Mayor EERBOTT
+PASSED on first reading on the day of March, 2020.
+PASSED AND ADOPTED on second reading of on the, 2020.
+TIM MEERBOTT Mayor